Filbert-63/ResumeWebsite/README.md

 # -r: recursive, -v: verbose (shows progress)
 cp -rv "$src_dir"/. "$dst_dir"/
 ```
-the code that is in script is very easily changeable, if you would like to adapt the code for personal usage, all you would need to change is the source and destination directorys to match you file system on your machine.
+the code that is in script is very easily changeable. if you would like to adapt the code for personal usage, all you would need to change is the source and destination directorys to match you file system on your machine.
 to run this script, i can run this command, and the files will be copied over to the websites file location on the system:
 ```
 sudo ./FileCopy.sh